Teaching English & the Gospel on Helene

 Helene Christian English School Background

-In the early years of the Helene mission, the islanders requested an English speaking school for there children, mainly because English is the primary language for Helene.
+In the early years of the Helene mission, the islanders requested an English speaking school for their children, mainly because English is the primary language for Helene.
 The early foundations of the school, and its continued growth, were built with the partnerships of many churches and individuals with monumental efforts in construction, volunteer time, and donation of educational materials.
-From a first year enrollment of 25 students, Helene Christian English School (HCES) has continued to grow to an current annual enrollment of 105 children, for grades K though 6th grade.
+From a first year enrollment of 25 students, Helene Christian English School (HCES) has continued to grow to an current annual enrollment of 105 children, for grades Pre-K though 6th grade.

-HCES originated as a missionary operated and missionary taught school, but over the past few years, as island wide community development efforts continue to succeed, the majority of teacher positions are now held by islanders.
+HCES originated as a missionary operated and missionary taught school, but over the past few years, as island wide community development efforts continue to succeed, all the teacher positions are now held by islanders.
 The school board is comprised of only islanders and currently there is only one missionary teacher, Sheila Benson.

 For $200 a year, you can co-sponsor a child to have a better life through education.